Architectural Preferences of the Federal Government in Ottawa

 Glass has started replacing concrete in the 1970s.
 This definitely helped create an effect of weightlessness.
 L'esplanade Laurier (1975) is a big government complex built at the time.

 Even more glass and mirrors were added to the architecture in the 1980s.
-Although with each new building the downtown core would became more clattered, the mirrors brought some much needed light at the street level.
+Although with each new building, the downtown core would become more clattered, the mirrors brought some much-needed light to the street level.

 The Thomas D'Arcy McGee Building (1981).